Scarzard/RTS_Balancing/docs/README.md

 In this section, we will go through some main points that you can apply to you game so that AI feels more realistic or challenging.

-Keep in mind that this in not a technical guide on how to *implement* AI in your game.
+*Keep in mind that this in not a technical guide on how to implement AI in your game*

 ### Make machine driven units more resilient